rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

 procedure will store the value of `MaxUncertaintyEst` if it's there and otherwise the returned value of the function above in that field.
-As the **Uncertainty** (`OriginalElevationUnit`) field is in the **Locality** table and we will have it for locality records that do not have a **Geo Coord.
-Detail** record, new **Geo Coord.
+As the **Uncertainty** (`OriginalElevationUnit`) field is in the **Locality** table and we will have it for locality records that do not yet have a **Geo-coord.
+Detail** record, new **Geo-coord.
 Detail** records will need to be created for those records.

 ```sql
 DROP procedure IF EXISTS `update_coordinate_uncertainty_in_meters`;